Stop Cop City: September 2023 RICO conspiracy indictment

-In September 2023, sixty-one people who had been arrested in the forest or at stop cop city protests were charged with racketeering under Georgia’s RICO law.
+In September 2023, sixty-one people who had been arrested in the forest or at stop cop city protests were charged with racketeering under Georgia's RICO law.
 This indictment is likely the largest criminal conspiracy case ever filed against protestors in the US.

 As of April 2025, the racketeering case was stalled.
 Defendants in the case maintained their innocence and reported difficulty getting work and other hardships while they awaited trial for more than 20 months.
 Some of the 61 were required to leave the state while the case was ongoing, though obliged to return to Atlanta for trial.
+On December 30, 2025, Fulton County Judge Kevin Farmer dismissed the racketeering charges against the 61 defendants while declining to dismiss terrorism charges for the five defendants charged in the same indictment.
+The decision is under appeal.

 September - November 2023 construction site protests

 On September 7, 2023, two days after the RICO charges were announced, a group of clergy members and people of faith ran on to the Cop City construction site and chained themselves to a bulldozer.
 The action temporarily stopped work at the site.
 Five people were arrested as part of the action and charged with trespassing.
 On November 8, four "elders" were arrested after using their bodies to block one of the entrances to the Cop City construction site.

 On November 13, a group of over 400 protestors attempted to march into the construction site as part of the "Block Cop City" mobilization.
 Atlanta Police deployed pepper spray, tear gas, flash-bang grenades, and armored tanks in order to stop the march from advancing.